lorae/immigrant-households/README.md

     At this point, a message will print into the console informing you that this project already has a lockfile.
     Select option `1: Restore the project from the lockfile`.

+### 📥️ Part B: Download raw data from IPUMS USA

+The [IPUMS Terms of Use](https://www.ipums.org/about/terms) precludes us from directly sharing the raw microdata extract, however, the data used in this analysis is freely available and simple to download after setting up an IPUMS USA account.
+In this step, we explain this process and how to "order" a data extract that exactly matches the one used in this study.

+4. **Copy the file** `example.Renviron` to a new file named `.Renviron` in the project root directory.
+You can do this manually or use the following terminal commands:

+    MacOS/Linux:

+    ```bash
+    cp example.Renviron .Renviron
+    ```

+    Windows:

+    ```cmd
+    copy example.Renviron .Renviron
+    ```

+5. **Set up your IPUMS USA API key**: If you don't already have one, set up a free account on [IPUMS USA](https://uma.pop.umn.edu/usa/user/new).
+Use the new account to login to the [IPUMS API Key](https://account.ipums.org/api_keys) webpage.
+Copy your API key from this webpage.

+6. **Open `.Renviron`** and replace `your_ipums_api_key` with your actual key.
+Do not include quotation marks.
+R will automatically load `.Renviron` when you start a new session.
+This keeps your API key private and separate from the codebase.

+    🛑 Important: `.Renviron` is listed in `.gitignore`, so it will not be tracked or uploaded to GitHub — but `example.Renviron` is tracked, so do not put your actual API key in the example file.